-Qualitative and quantitative feedback provided online through course website within 10 days of
+Qualitative and quantitative feedback provided online through course website within 10 days of submission.

 A report of the project in a form appropriate to the nature of the study.
 The report should be double-spaced and written in APA style.
 Please note the criteria for the assessment task.
 Sample reports from a range of specialisms will be provided online on the course's website.
-The report of the project will normally be assessed by another specialist in the area, not the supervising lecturer.